SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Discussion

 The results presented in this section depend on the vulnerability dataset used for evaluating \aspectTool and may not generalize to vulnerabilities in the wild.
 This stems from a lack of comprehensive \python benchmarks for program analysis~\cite{BKP24}.
 We selected all vulnerabilities that satisfied our evaluation criteria (\Cref{sec:benchmarks}), resulting in a dataset of 108 vulnerabilities.
 These vulnerabilities were all manually validated by reviewing code changes and contextual information, including commit descriptions and issue discussions.
 This dataset covers 37 vulnerability types (\Cref{tab:cwe}), giving us confidence that our results can generalize.

+For RQ1, the evaluation of the effectiveness of the baseline tools in detecting and locating vulnerabilities depends on the ground truth for the vulnerability locations.
+We mitigated this threat by using the relaxed-locations method, i.e., the output of the baseline tools is considered correct if the tools detected the vulnerabilities, independently of the reported location.
 For RQ1.1, baseline tools are used \quotes{out-of-the-box} (\Cref{sec:baselines}), which may artificially decrease their sensitivity, as rules for detecting vulnerabilities in our dataset may not be available.
 We mitigated this threat by writing, for RQ1.2, \bandit plugins, \semgrep rules, \pysa models and rules, and \joern queries for a sample dataset.

 For RQ1.2, the experiment results depend on the selection of vulnerabilities and the custom rules.
 For the former, we obtained a representative sample by selecting vulnerabilities corresponding to \aspectTool's false positives and negatives, covering all vulnerability types present in the entire dataset, and with a proportion of static aspect definitions similar to that of the entire dataset.
 For the latter, to avoid bias in the results, custom rules for the baseline tools were written (over a three-month period) by a developer not involved in writing the \aspectLg library of static aspect definitions.
 Nevertheless, our results may not fully reflect the capabilities of the baseline tools.
 More generally, one could increase the sensitivity by writing very specific rules for each baseline tool, leveraging the \emph{perfect knowledge of the vulnerability before it is detected}, so that they are tailored to match a very precise part of the source code.
 For a fair comparison, the static aspect definitions and the custom rules were written at the same abstraction level, so that each tool has access to the same information.